pratyush1611/Deutsch_quiz/README.md

 -> other option of having an artikel quiz

+-> a quiz option for trennbar verbs too

+-> or verbs only or nouns only

 -> or a reverse quiz for given word in english find german word

 -> another future plan is to mix it along with kivy and form an android app of the same